 An example of how you can manipulate a play to your advantage is by first recognizing the defense.
 If you think your opponent is in a man to man formation, you know you can find a weak spot by targeting a fast receiver on a slow cornerback.
 By running a slant route to the inside or by throwing a deep ball on a go route you can take advantage of that defensive weakness in speed and hit your speedy receiver for potentially a big play downfield.

-If you want to learn more about play calling and scheming your own plays, check out USA Footballs Flag Football Playbook for some great ideas!
+If you want to learn more about play calling and scheming your own kids flag football plays, check out USA Footballs Flag Football Playbook for some great ideas!
+But all in all, while running unstoppable plays for flag football can be a blast for you as a coach, you need to make sure your kids are still having fun!

 A good flag football team is one that can score points.
 A great flag football team is one that can score points and stop the opposing team from scoring.
 This is where your defensive scheme and play calling can help take your team to the next level.

-- Switch your play calling up – by routinely changing your defensive formation from zone to man to a little bit of both, you can be sure to keep your opponent’s offense on their heels
+- Switch your play calling up – by routinely changing your defensive formation from zone to man to a little bit of both, you can be sure to keep your opponent’s offense on their heels.
+Remember, while passing plays may work great at first, the defense may catch on, so be sure to mix in a few football running plays too

 - Match your defensive scheme to your team’s skill set – for example by matching your fastest defender with your opponent’s fastest receiver, you can decrease the probability that the offense will find a weakness in your defensive scheme